spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/test-coverage-is-common-e-com-flow-covered.md

 * Behavioral

-Except of Codeception, it’s acceptable for the project to use other testing technologies, like Behat or phpspec.
+Apart from Codeception, other testing technologies, like Behat or phpspec, are acceptable.

 ## Resources for assessment